secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 ## Group Medical Coverage

-GitLab offers plans from Cigna, as well as additional Kaiser options for residents of California, and Colorado.
+GitLab offers plans from Cigna, as well as additional Kaiser options for residents of California.
 Hawaii residents are offered Kaiser options for medical plan enrollment.
+For those who actively waive medical coverage, GitLab offers a medical allowance.

 If you do not enroll in a plan within your benefits election period, you will automatically be enrolled in the High Deductible Health Plan (HDHP), with no HSA.